Functional analytic insights into irreversibility of quantum resources: Applying the results to specific resource theories

 where we assumed that each of the norms is well defined.
 Since we have already seen that evaluating the dual norm on the target state $\phi$ in distillation and dilution protocols is a crucial ingredient of many of our bounds, this insight can help in the applications of the different norms.

-Any of the above norms can be directly used in all of our results.
+The above are just examples of norms (or gauges) that can be used in our approach.
 The crucial point to consider in any resource theory is how to obtain single-letter bounds on asymptotic transformations rates, leading to efficiently computable bounds.
 To clarify the applicability of our single-letter results (Corollaries~\ref{cor:single_letter_bounds},~\ref{cor:single_letter_gamma_bound}, and~\ref{cor:upper_bound_dist_positive}), we now summarise how they may be applied in a given resource theory.

-\begin{boxed}{white} Assume that $\sigma \in \FF \Rightarrow \sigma^{\otimes n} \in \FF \; \forall n \in \mathbb{N}$, which is a weak assumption satisfied in virtually all theories of interest.
-Consider then any class of quantum channels $\OO$ under which the base norm $\norm{\cdot}{\FF}$ is contractive --- this includes, in particular, the set $\Omax$ of resource non-generating quantum channels, and all subsets thereof.
+\begin{boxed}{white} Consider a general resource theory whose sets of free states $\FF$ are convex and closed.
+Assume that $\sigma \in \FF \Rightarrow \sigma^{\otimes n} \in \FF \; \forall n \in \mathbb{N}$, which is a weak assumption satisfied in virtually all theories of interest.
+Consider then any class of quantum channels $\OO$ under which the base gauge $\norm{\cdot}{\FF}$ is contractive --- this includes, in particular, the set $\Omax$ of resource non-generating quantum channels, and all subsets thereof.
 Then: \begin{enumerate}[(i)] \item In order to upper bound the distillation rate $r(\rho \toO \phi)$, one needs to compute or upper bound the regularised quantity $\loginfd[\FF]{\phi}$.
 Then, Corollary~\ref{cor:single_letter_bounds} or~\ref{cor:upper_bound_dist_positive} can be used to establish that